- What makes Oyster unique?

 Is there a minimum or maximum age for participants?

 Almost all of our projects require participants to be aged at least 18 before departure.
 There are a number of exceptions where we can take 17 year olds with parental consent.
-If you are 17 and are keen to get involved just get in touch to find out what options we have available.
+These are listed on our Under 18s project page.

 We have a medical project designed specifically for 16-18 year olds in India.
 This project involves a lot more support, including a full-time leader from the UK.

-We also send families away on our projects which is absolutely fine – under 18’s can be accompanied by parents.
+We also send families away on our projects which is becoming increasingly popular – under 18’s can be accompanied by parents.

 For all volunteer projects there is no upper age limit so if you are on a gap year, career break, holiday or retirement, you are most welcome!